espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 Reading Flash
 ^^^^^^^^^^^^^

-The software loader implements a READ_FLASH command.
+The stub loader implements a READ_FLASH command.
 This command behaves differently to other commands, including the ROM loader's READ_FLASH command:

 *  The host sends the READ_FLASH command and the data payload contains the offset, read size, size of each individual packet of data, and the maximum number of "un-acknowledged" data packets which can be in flight at one time.
-*  The software loader will send a standard response packet, with no additional data payload.
+*  The stub loader will send a standard response packet, with no additional data payload.
-*  Now the software loader will start sending SLIP packets with raw data (of the size requested in the command).
+*  Now the stub loader will start sending SLIP packets with raw data (of the size requested in the command).
 There is no metadata included with these SLIP packets.
 *  After each SLIP packet is received, the host should send back a 4 byte raw SLIP acknowledgement packet with the total number of bytes which have been received.
 There is no header or other metadata included with these SLIP packets.
-*  The software loader may send up to a maximum number (specified by the host in the READ_FLASH commands) of data packets before waiting for the first acknowledgement packet.
+*  The stub loader may send up to a maximum number (specified by the host in the READ_FLASH commands) of data packets before waiting for the first acknowledgement packet.
 No more than this "max in flight" limit can be un-acknowledged at any one time.
-*  After all data packets are acknowledged received, the software loader sends a 16 byte MD5 digest of all the data which was read from flash.
+*  After all data packets are acknowledged received, the stub loader sends a 16 byte MD5 digest of all the data which was read from flash.
 This is also sent as a raw SLIP packet, with no metadata.

-After the read flash process is complete, the software loader goes back to normal command/response operation.
+After the read flash process is complete, the stub loader goes back to normal command/response operation.

 The ROM loader read flash command is more normal but also much slower to read data.